FFAR

 Program Contact

-Regenerative agriculture practices like reduced tillage, cover crops and diverse crop rotations can sustain healthy agroecosystems by improving biodiversity and soil and water health.
-To foster broader adoption of regenerative agriculture practices, we need innovative solutions that farmers can easily access and use.
+Agriculture practices like reduced tillage, cover crops and crop rotations can sustain healthy agroecosystems by improving soil and water health.
+To broaden the adoption of beneficial agriculture practices, we need innovative solutions that farmers can easily access and implement.

-FFAR and Danone North America will grant up to two awards between $225,000 and $450,000 under this funding opportunity, which seeks to promote the use of regenerative practices by understanding the impact hub farms – cooperative locations to share resources and best practices – can have on adopting these practices.
+To address this challenge, FFAR and Danone North America launched a research opportunity, Understanding Impact of Hub Farm Resources in Expanding Adoption of Regenerative Agriculture Practices, to understand the factors that impact adopting agriculture practices that enhance environmental quality and increase efficiency.
+The opportunity is granting up to two awards between $225,000 and $450,000 to promote the use of beneficial agriculture practices by understanding the impact hub farms – cooperative locations that share resources and best practices – can have on adopting these practices.

-The work funded through this RFA will support socio-economic focused research that will lead to a successful, sustainable, scalable, and replicable initiative.
+The work funded through this RFA supports research that will lead to a successful, sustainable, scalable and replicable initiative.
 A successful application may include drivers for hub farms to implement this type of program and influencing factors of farmer participation and adoption.
 Successful proposals will also provide project analysis and an innovation dissemination and communication plan to leverage learning and achieve widespread impact.
 This includes establishing clear metrics for success, identifying potential barriers to adoption, and outlining strategies to overcome these challenges to ensure the benefits reach the intended audience effectively.

-This funding opportunity seeks projects that will support socio-economic research on both large and small dairy farms and will aim to (1) promote replication across the farm environments and (2) lead middle adopters to increase and maintain cover crop acres and facilitate the acquisition of appropriate equipment and infrastructure to scale RA practices.
-Such activities aim to stimulate more resource sharing opportunities for new/middle adopters of RA practices.
+This funding opportunity seeks projects that will support research on both large and small dairy farms and will aim to (1) promote replication across the farm environments and (2) lead middle adopters to increase and maintain cover crop acres and facilitate the acquisition of appropriate equipment and infrastructure to scale beneficial practices.
+Such activities aim to stimulate more resource-sharing opportunities for new/middle adopters.

 The project should also contribute to the goal of sustainable food and agriculture, defined as practices that “satisfy human food and fiber needs; enhance environmental quality and the natural resource base upon which the agricultural economy depends; make the most efficient use of nonrenewable resources and on-farm resources and integrate, where appropriate, natural biological cycles and controls; sustain the economic viability of farm operation; and enhance the quality of life for farmers and society as a whole.”
 (Food and Agriculture, Conservation and Trade Act of 1990, Public Law 101-624, Title XVI, Subtitle A, Section 1603).